 Bushings are one of most integral components in a roller chain that plays a huge factor in overall performance & service life.
 There are two different roller chain bushing types used to build roller chains, which are split bushings & solid bushings.
 Below we explain the two different bushing styles and the impact they have in a roller chains quality.
 Nitro® roller chains are now being manufactured with the cold-forged solid bushings & rollers.**

 Fun Fact: Roller chain does not technically stretch.
 What really happens is chain elongates due to wear (material loss) on the pin and bushing.

 Solid Bushing Roller Chain

 The solid bushings are manufactured from cold-forged carbon steel to a true cylindrical shape.
 Unlike split bushings, the solid bushing maintains it's shape when being pressed into the link plate.
 The solid bushing has even contact throughout the pin/bushing are (as pictured above), which reduces the bearing pressure points that results in less wear over time.
-Solid bushings can offer service life 2x-3x longer than a split bushing chain.
+Solid bushings can offer service life up to 2x-3x longer than a split bushing chain.***

 Solid Bush Overview: